joric/oneliners/README.md

         return(s:=type(h)._list_node_to_array(h))==s[::-1]
 ```

-You can also dump the entire preprocessed solution file to check all the imports for yourself:
+You can also dump the entire preprocessed solution file to check all the imports for yourself (see [gist](https://gist.github.com/joric/90422e5c4729581a465a9904e4c292db)):

 ```python
 with open(__file__, 'rt') as f: